aessaputra/aessaputra.github.io/_notes/Public/Creating Primitive Type Variables in Your Programs.md

 ---
-title: Creating Primitive Type Variables in Your Programs - Rak Bahan Kering
+title: Creating Primitive Type Variables in Your Programs
 aliases:
   - Creating Primitive Type Variables in Your Programs
 categories: